HOW TO GET YOUR N.I.E NUMBER

 INFORMATION CORRECT AS OF November 2017 – Please note that these instructions may vary if you are in a different area of Spain.

-Things have changed yet again and you now need to make an appointment on line, and you can now print and fill in the forms to pay the fee online using form 790, some people are still being sent to Alicante and some to the Benidorm Police office.
+Things have changed yet again and you now need to make an appointment on line, and you can now print and fill in the forms online using form 790, some people are still being sent to Alicante and some to the Benidorm Police office.
 Use this link – https://sede.administracionespublicas.gob.es/icpplus/index.html Please NOTE, this link does not work correctly from mobile devices.

-Once you have your appointment and paid the correct fee of 9.54€ the procedure below will still be the same.
+Once you have your appointment and paid the correct fee of 9.54€ (this fee has recently risen) the procedure below will still be the same.

 WHAT IS A SPANISH NIE NUMBER